Cincinnati, Ohio- Things to Do

-Growing up in Northern Kentucky and basically living by Cincinnati my whole life, I consider myself a “native” by default.
-I can be downtown in a fifteen minute drive, so I’ve spent my entire life enjoying the city and what it has offer!
+Growing up in Northern Kentucky- basically living in Cincinnati- I consider myself a “native” by default.
+I can be downtown in 15 minutes.
+I’ve spent years enjoying the city, so here’s my ultimate list of fun things to do in Cincinnati, Ohio!

-Great American Ballpark: If you’re a baseball lover, catching a game in the home of the Cincinnati Reds will make the perfect activity.
-If you happen to visit and no game is going on, there are also guided tours of the ballpark.
+Great American Ballpark: If you’re a baseball lover, catching a game in the home of the Cincinnati Reds is the perfect activity!

 the banks, cincinnati, ohio